prateektrisect/P_LUnits/S4/T2/README.md

 ## Problem Statement
 Given an integer array as input.
-Use is Multiple Of 3 function from Task 1.1 to print Yes/No for each element in the array.
+Use is MultipleOf3 function given in the code template to print Yes/No for each element in the array.